Bobagi/dumb-docker/README.md

 Then access http://localhost:3000 to view the dashboard.

 The repository keeps the frontend lock file out of version control to avoid large diffs.
-The Docker build runs `npm install` during the image build.
+The Docker build runs `npm install` during the image build so Next.js has all dev dependencies available for ESLint and Tailwind.